 Barack Obama just hit peak chill on his post-presidency vacation

-Barack Obama has earned the hell out of the vacation he’s on, and he’s clearly taking advantage of his time away from
+Barack Obama has earned the hell out of the vacation he’s on, and he’s clearly taking advantage of his time away from his kids.

 If his backward hat wasn’t all the indication you need to know he’s in full Obama vacay mode, just wait until you see the pictures of him learning how to kitesurf with his new BFF, billionaire British entrepreneur Richard Branson.